 The practice used a system of manual scrubbing followed by ultrasonic cleaning bath for the initial cleaning process, following inspection they were placed in an autoclave (a machine used to sterilise instruments).
 When instruments had been sterilized they were pouched and stored appropriately until required.
 All pouches were dated with an expiry date in accordance with current guidelines.
 The nurse also demonstrated that systems were in place to ensure that the autoclaves and ultrasonic cleaning baths used in the decontamination process were working effectively.
-These included the automatic control test and steam penetration tests.
+These included the automatic control test.
 It was observed that the data sheets used to record the essential daily validation checks of the sterilisation cycles were always complete and up to date.
-Essential checks for the ultrasonic cleaning baths were also carried out and were available for inspection.
+Essential checks for the ultrasonic cleaning baths were also carried out and were available for inspection, including weekly protein residue and soil tests.
+A washer disinfector had recently been installed and was awaiting commissioning with staff training booked prior to the commissioning of the equipment.